Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 1: Come Up with a Business Name

 Consider, for instance, John Smith, a seasoned barbecue pitmaster based in Birmingham, Alabama.
 John is in the process of setting up his own home-based barbecue catering service.
-Rather than conducting business under his full name – John Smith – he chooses to operate under the trade name “Smoky Delights.”
-In this case, John will need to register a Trade Name, commonly called a DBA name or Doing Business As name.
+Rather than conducting business under his full name, John Smith, he chose to operate under the trade name “Smoky Delights.”
+In this case, John will register a Trade Name, commonly called a DBA name or Doing Business As name.

 In my experience guiding new business owners, adopting a creative trade name instead of using your personal name can be a game-changer for branding and marketing.
 It lends a professional touch that can make your business seem larger and more established right out of the gate.
 I’ve seen this help many sole proprietors gain credibility and trust.

 Nonetheless, it’s critical to acknowledge that registering a Trade Name in Alabama is not required for a sole proprietorship.
 By default, a Sole Proprietorship’s name is the owner’s legal name, so if John prefers to manage his business under his own name, that’s entirely permissible.
-He can simply conduct business as “John Smith,” without the requirement to register a DBA name.
-The decision to use a personal or assumed name hinges on your individual preferences and the manner in which you wish your business to be recognized by your clients.
+He can simply conduct business as “John Smith” without the requirement to register a DBA name.
+The decision to use a personal or assumed name hinges on your individual preferences and how you wish your business to be recognized by your clients.

 Step 2: Verify the Name is Available